UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 Partial classes are fairly self explainatory, but you might not have known this was possible.
 As we will learn, this is useful in Xamarin.Forms as it helps split developer edited code from computer generated code.

-> All the code from this section [can be found in the folder properties](/code/Chapter1/essential-c-sharp-part1/properties/HelloWorld/)
+> All the code from this section [can be found in the folder properties](/code/Chapter1/essential-c-sharp-part1/properties)

 ## Inheritance
-Class inheritance is something that is used throughout Xamarin.Forms, so it's worth a recap on some important points using the example developed so far.
+Class inheritance is something that is used throughout .NET, Xamarin.Forms and is fundamental to C#, so it's worth a recap on some important points using the example developed so far.

 - Create a new class called `Car` in `Car.cs`
 - Change the code to match that shown below